Ibmurai/frood/TUTORIAL.md

         }

-Each controller will manage a single resource.
-(Faces in this case).
+Each controller will manage a single resource in a collection. (a face in this case).

-Now we need to override the methods we wish to react to for this resource.
+Now we need to override the methods we wish to react to for this resource collection.
-Here's a quick example of basic CRUD functionality...
+Here's a rough example of a basic CRUD implementation...

 		#modules/Lolmodule/Api/V1/Face.php
 		<?php